 Molluscan Ecology Graduate Students

 M. Chase Long, investigated the development of an age-frequency distribution for ocean quahogs (Arctica Islandica) on Georges Bank.
-Chase is currently a Knauss Fellow in Washington, DC.
+Chase was also a Knauss Fellow in Washington, DC.

 David Rudders, 2010, (co-chair with Bill DuPaul, VIMS Professor Emeritus) incorporated industry based dredge surveys into the assessment of the sea scallop, Placopecten

 Stefanie Gera, 2009, compared egg capsule hatching success in Rapana

 Adriana Picariello, 2006, examined the effects of coastal water temperatures on the ecology and growth rates of Atlantic surf clam (Spisula solidissima) populations in the Mid-Atlantic Bight for her VIMS/SMS M.S. thesis project.

 Elizabeth Darrow, 2004, (co-chair with Dr. Mark Luckenbach).
 M.S.
 Ecological energetics of the hard clam.

 Daniel Doolittle, 2003, (co-chair with Dr. Mark Patterson).
 M.S.
 Development of a method for the identification and quantification of biological targets detected by